-- 29.141 During the Special Abilities Phase (25) a player holding Diaspora may either build a city in, or populate up to the population limit, any completely empty area on the map provided he could trace a path (however long) from one of his own areas to the destination area (either by sea or land).
-When tracing this path the player must hold Astronomy in order to trace over open sea areas and may not trace over land areas containing enemy units or water areas containing enemy ships.
-Water and land components in the same area are considered two different areas for this purpose. - 29.142 The player holding Diaspora has the total number of commodity cards that he can carry over each turn lowered by one (26.71). - 29.143 Provides 10 Religion Credits and 5 Art Credits.
+29.141 During the Special Abilities Phase (25) a player holding Diaspora may either build a city in, or populate up to the population limit, any completely empty area on the map provided he could trace a path (however long) from one of his own areas to the destination area (either by sea or land).
+When tracing this path the player may not trace over land areas containing enemy units.
+Water and land components in the same area are considered two different areas for this purpose.

+29.142 The player holding Diaspora has the total number of commodity cards that he can carry over each turn lowered by one (26.71).

+29.143 Provides 10 Religion Credits and 5 Art Credits.